 |This weekly bulletin insert complements the curriculum published by the Department of Christian Education of the Orthodox Church in America.
 This and many other Christian Education resources are available at http://dce.oca.org.|

-On June 1 we remember Saint Justin the Martyr, and the next day we celebrate Saint Nicephorus the Confessor.
+The Church remembers Saint Justin the Martyr and Saint Nicephorus the Confessor.
 These titles, Martyr and Confessor, have different meanings, as we would expect.

 A martyr, which means "witness," is one who gives his or her life for the faith.
 A confessor is a person who does not actually die for the faith but witnesses to it under difficult and often dangerous conditions.
 The lives of these two saints commemorated a day apart make it clear that both kinds of witness demand courage and fortitude.